 Most tumors are removed surgically, although the complete removal of an eye tumor may cause eyelid deformities.
 Even so, it is wise to contact your veterinarian if you see any early signs of tumor growth.
 It is imperative that your dog receives early treatment to prevent any severe complications long-term.

 While medical intervention may be necessary in some cases, home treatment and time also do the trick.
-If you’re unsure, feel free to contact your vet.
+If you’re unsure, it’s always best to contact your vet.

-Just follow these prevention and treatment methods, and your dog will be happy and pain-free in no time!
+Follow these prevention and treatment methods, and we hope your dog will be happy and pain-free in no time!